JenJonesAnalytics/R-Agricultural-Analysis/README.md

 Agribusiness_Report_MD.md: The basic GitHub-flavored markdown report.

-Agribusiness_Report_HTML.Rmd: The R Markdown source code for the main report.
+Agribusiness_Report.Rmd: The R Markdown source code for the main report.

 agriculture_dataset.csv: The raw data used for the analysis.